AguaClara/Textbook/Clarification/Clarifier_Design.rst

     Influent channel with pipe leading to one inlet manifold.

-The port velocity for inlet manifold diffusers is set by the slot width, the width of the sedimentation tank, and the upflow velocity in the sedimentation tank.
+The port velocity for inlet manifold diffusers is set by the slot width, the width of the clarifier, and the upflow velocity in the clarifier.
 From mass conservation we have

 .. math::
-  :label: Sed_diffuser_mass_conserve
+  :label: Clarifier_diffuser_mass_conserve

-   Q_{Diffuser} = \bar v_{Jet} W_{Diffuser} S_{Diffuser} = \bar v_{FB} W_{Sed} B_{Diffuser}
+   Q_{Diffuser} = \bar v_{Jet} W_{Diffuser} S_{Diffuser} = \bar v_{FB} W_{Clarifier} B_{Diffuser}

 Solve for the jet velocity, :math:`\bar v_{Jet}`.

 .. math::
-  :label: Sed_diffuser_jet_velocity
+  :label: Clarifier_diffuser_jet_velocity

-  \bar v_{Jet}  = \frac{\bar v_{FB} W_{Sed} B_{Diffuser}}{W_{Diffuser} S_{Diffuser}}
+  \bar v_{Jet}  = \frac{\bar v_{FB} W_{Clarifier} B_{Diffuser}}{W_{Diffuser} S_{Diffuser}}

-For sedimentation tanks that are 1.07 m wide, an upflow velocity of 1 mm/s, with diffusers that are 3.175 mm wide, and assuming that the diffuser wall thickness is small we have a jet velocity of 0.34 m/s.
+For clarifiers that are 1.07 m wide, an upflow velocity of 1 mm/s, with diffusers that are 3.175 mm wide, and assuming that the diffuser wall thickness is small we have a jet velocity of 0.34 m/s.

 The maximum inlet manifold velocity can now be determined from Equation :eq:`Manifold_max_v_no_hl_series`.
 Given a port flow ratio of 85% the maximum manifold velocity is about 0.6 m/s.

 `Design the inlet manifold based on a simple manifold analysis <https://colab.research.google.com/drive/1znzBGYHV1RXGqRz3Xm8Oyp7NQmAmkat6#scrollTo=ndlvydp8UMFJ&line=7&uniqifier=1>`_

 Water exits the influent manifold through a series of orifices and **diffusers** in the bottom of the pipe shown in :numref:`figure_influent_manifold_diffuser_base`.
 Orifices refer to the holes that are drilled into the underside of the manifold while diffusers are what we call short stubs of pipe that extend down from the orifice, perpendicular to the influent manifold.
-The orifices and diffusers point down to the bottom of the sedimentation bay and extend along the length of the pipe at regular intervals to ensure that water is evenly distributed within the bay.
+The orifices and diffusers point down to the bottom of the clarifier bay and extend along the length of the pipe at regular intervals to ensure that water is evenly distributed within the bay.
 The ends of the diffuser tubes are flattened so that they are thin rectangles and when placed side-by-side achieve a line-jet effect.
 The end of the influent manifold is capped.

 .. _figure_influent_manifold_diffuser_base: